ashsingh21/lighstream/README.md

 # Lightstream: Cloud-Native Data Streaming Platform

+# Note: The project is in pre-alpha stage.

 ## Welcome to Lightstream

 Lightstream is your cloud-native data streaming solution, harnessing the power of cloud storage for seamless, reliable data processing.